This post contains affiliate links to products I recommend. Read my full disclosure statement.

 Day One: Journey on the Mayflower

 The first day begins with the Pilgrims’ journey on the Mayflower.
 Before reading, students share about a long trip they’ve taken.
 Then, after reading the book, On the Mayflower by Mark Greenwood, students make a moving Mayflower craft or complete a Mayflower STEM challenge.
-Click on the picture below to see the moving Mayflower craft step-by-step and download a free printable template to make it!
+Click here to see the moving Mayflower craft step-by-step and download a free printable template to make it!

 Day Two: Life as a Pilgrim

-Did you know that Pilgrims play some of the same games we still play today?
+Did you know that Pilgrims played some of the same games we still play today?
 They just called them different names.
 Here’s a few:

 - Naughts and crosses (tic tac toe)

 The Wampanoag played an important role in the Pilgrims’s survival that first year.
 Students learn more about their way of life from the book, Tapenum’s Day by Kate Waters.
 Students record what they learn about the Wampanoag on a lift-the-flap writing sheet similar to the one on day two.
 They make a woven paper mat, a flint corn craft or play Wampanoag games.

 There aren’t many children’s books about the Wampanoag.
 If you need more information about them, I highly recommend the Plimoth Plantation website’s “Homework Help” section.
 The text is very kid-friendly and you could just read it in place of a book.
 Each section you click on includes information about the Wampanoag and Pilgrims.

 The Pilgrims’ bountiful harvest after the long, hard winter gave them a reason to celebrate.
 The Pilgrims’ First Thanksgiving by Anne Mcgovern recounts the three-day feast.
 Students imagine what they would have experienced at the first Thanksgiving using their five senses.

 Students record what they learned about the first Thanksgiving in this mini-booklet.
 They color or draw pictures and write about what took place.